 Your shopping cart is empty!

-Dagger Pinstriping Brushes are made by Andrew Mack Brush Company.
+Buy Dagger Pinstriping Brushes for Sale here are made by Andrew Mack Brush Company.
 Dagger Pinstriping Brushes have two side to Pinstripe with verses one side on Sword Pinstriping brushes.
 Dagger Pinstriping Brushes work more like a pencil and are great for detail work known as "Ginger-Bread".
 I find Dagger Pinstriping Brushes better for control, and Sword Pinstriping Brushes better for Long Pinstripe lines.

 Dagger Pinstriping Brushes made in the USA, with a European dressed squirrel hair Pinstriper's Brush.
 Brushes are made of three sections - the root, where the ferrule (the wire band or thread that keeps hairs attached to the brush) is located, the belly section in the middle, and the end tip.
 Most artists either blunt the normally pointed tip of the brush, or slightly alter the belly.
 Water-soluble sizing is used to keep brushes stiff during shipping; they need to be cleaned right out of the package.
 After the sizing is rinsed out, the brush is ready to be shaped.